mnieber/gen/docs/developers-manual.rst

 Description
 -----------

-The following rules are used to determine which blocks describe which terms

-1.0 if a block B mentions a term in its title, then we say that it _describes_ that term.
-1.1 if B's parent or child block also mentions the term in its body, then then we say that it _references_ that term.
+There are special rules that determine which blocks describe which terms.
+In general, the question we must answer is: if a blocks mentions a term, then which block is describing that term?

+To answer this question we use the notion of "competing blocks".
+For any block, it's competing blocks are:
+- the block itself
+- all its (grand)child blocks
+- all its (grand)parent blocks
+- all direct children of its (grand)parent blocks

+The answer to our question is:
-1.2 if a parent and child block describe the same term (they both mention it in their title) then it's considered an error
+1. if a competing block mentions the term it its title, then this block describes the term.
+If more than 1 such block can be found then it's considered an error.
+If no such block is found, then rule 2 (below) is used
-2.0 if a block mentions a term in its body, and a child block also mentions it, then we say that the parent block
+2. the competing (grand)parent block that mentions the term and is highest in the tree describes the term

+The sloppy (but convenient) way to use these rules is to say that:
+- the block that mentions the term in its title describes it
-    _describes_ the term and the child block _references_ it.
+- otherwise, the parent block is the one describing the term (the child block references it)
+- the concept of parent/child is bent a little so that also "the direct child of my (grand)parent can be considered my (grand)parent" but we only use this bent concept if that "grand-parent" mentions the term in its title.
+The mental picture here is that a child block's title explains some detail about its parent block.

+We can now ask in which cases a term that appears in two blocks (B1 and B2) refers to the same resource in both blocks.
+One required condition is that B1 and B2 are competing (B1 is a competing block for B2, or vice versa).
+But this is not a sufficient condition.
+Consider the case where B1 is a competing block for B2, but B1 and B2 are not related by parent/child relations.
+In this case (without loss of generality) assume that the parent of B1 is a (grand)parent of B2.
+In this case, if B1 mentions the term in its title, then the term refers to the same resource in both blocks, but otherwise, it doesn't.

-3.0 If a block title contains a term such as x:service or profile:x, then it describes any terms - appearing in the
-    block body - that match this wildcard (e.g. account:service, or profile:screen).
-3.1 If a parent block mentions foo:x in their title, and a child block mentions x:bar, then the term foo:bar is considered to be described by the parent block (this case is not an error).
+There is one additional rule to explain, which has to do with wildcards: if a block title contains a term such as x:service or profile:x, then it describes any terms - appearing in the block body - that match this wildcard (e.g. account:service, or profile:screen).
+If a parent block mentions foo:x in their title, and a child block mentions x:bar, then the term foo:bar is considered to be described by the parent block (this case is not an error).

-The example (file: specs/foo/spec.md)
+The example (e.g.: specs/foo/spec.md)
 -------------------------------------

 .. code-block:: markdown